isaacjadrey/isaacjadrey/README.md

   <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="20px"/>
 </h5>

-- 👀 An enthusiastic and freelance android developer.
+- 👀 I'm a self-taught android developer.
-- 🌱 I do hands-on development and currently learning and upskilling my skills with android development in room database, firebase, jetpack Compose to mention but a few.
-I also do have great interests in learning new technologies as tasks come by that may demand new technologies of interest.
+- 🌱 I do hands-on development and love working on projects as a way to teach myself, currently learning and upskilling my skills with android development in room database, firebase, jetpack Compose to mention but a few.
 - :zap: In my free time, I love bike riding, reading books, listening to music and working out.

 ---